 What is a Pivot Table in Excel?
-This is the answer we shall search in this article.
-I’ll answer this question by making a Pivot Table from a fictitious data.
+This is the answer we shall search for in this article.
+I’ll answer this question by making a Pivot Table from fictitious data.

 The PivotTable feature is perhaps the most important component in Excel.
-PivotTable is making one or more new table from a given data table.
+PivotTable is making one or more new tables from a given data table.

 The best way to understand the pivot table is to see one.
 Start with the following Figure.
-This figure shows a portion of the data we have used creating the pivot tables in this chapter.
+This figure shows a portion of the data we have used to create the pivot tables in this chapter.

 Our example shows that data is in a table, but you can make pivot tables from any kind of data.

 This table consists of the new account information of a bank.
 The bank has three branches: Central, North Country, and Westside.
 The table has 712 rows.
 Each row represents a new account opened at the bank.
 The table has the following columns: